We Stand Behind Our Work

 Not only that, but it pains us to see clients have to pay $3,500 and up to resolve a simple audit due to the time it takes to represent a taxpayer.
 And other small income tax notice issues usually take $300 to $500 or more to help resolve.

 Finally, An Inexpensive and Easy Way to Protect Your Family From The High Cost of An Audit and IRS Inquiries

 Imagine what it would be like to just call us up and tell us to “handle” any income tax notice or audit by calling and/or going to the IRS for you.
 And imagine you don’t have to pay an arm and a leg to get us to do it.

 That’s right, you get to stay home.
 If the IRS sends you a notice, we’ll automatically file a “2848 Power of Attorney” on your behalf and will work with the IRS on the issue without any additional time investment or expense on your part.

 That way you can go about your daily life knowing that you have a bona-fide expert professional on your side dealing with the IRS/State so you can sleep better at night.

 This sure beats having to negotiate with the tax authorities yourself without knowing any of the tax law.
 Representing yourself is a surefire way of getting manhandled by the IRS and having to pay through the nose for back taxes and penalties.

 This coverage is all a part of the Tax Samaritan Audit Protection Plan.
-For a small fee that’s added to your tax preparation invoice, we’ll shield and protect you from ever having to deal with the tax authorities by yourself in case you get an audit notice or correspondence related to the filing of your tax return from the IRS or state tax authorities.
+We’ll shield and protect you from ever having to deal with the tax authorities by yourself in case you get an audit notice or correspondence related to the filing of your tax return from the IRS or state tax authorities.
 And if you ever have to meet with an agent in person, we’ll attend the meeting on your behalf.
 You don’t even have to go.